Homothetic Polygons and Beyond: Intersection Graphs, Recognition, and Maximum Clique: Relations between graph classes

 Now let us turn our attention to $P_{hom}$ graphs.
 Clearly $P_{hom} \in k\DIRCONV$ for any convex polygon $P$ with sides parallel to at most $k$ directions.
 In particular, $P_{hom} \in k\DIRCONV$ for any $k$-gon $P$.

-Now let us prove that $P_{hom}$ graphs are pseudodisk intersection graphs for any $P$.
+Next we prove that $P_{hom}$ graphs are pseudodisk intersection graphs for any $P$.
+Although the proof is claimed to be known, e.g., in \cite{APS}, we enclose an alternative proof to make the paper self-contained.

-\begin{lemma} Homothetic convex bodies in the plane in general position (i.e., no two bodies have an infinite number of common points on their boundaries) form an arrangement of pseudodisks.
-Thus, for every convex polygon $P$, the class $P_{hom}$ is a subclass of the class of pseudodisk graphs. \end{lemma} \begin{proof} Let us take two homothetic convex bodies with the required property.
-First we consider the case where one of them is smaller than the other.
+{ \begin{lemma} Homothetic convex bodies in the plane in general position form an arrangement of pseudodisks.
+Thus, for every convex polygon $P$, the class $P_{hom}$ is a subclass of the class of pseudodisk intersection graphs. \end{lemma} \begin{proof} Let $A$ and $B$ be two homothetic convex bodies in general position.
+First we consider the case where one of them, say $A$, is smaller than the other.
 We use the Banach fixed point theorem for a linear mapping which maps the bigger polygon to the smaller one (such a mapping can be obtained as a composition of shift and scaling).
-The Banach theorem implies that such a fixed point exits (note that we do not need an efficient algorithm to find one).
-Starting from that fixed point, we can then draw boundaries of these two convex bodies on rays.
-Thus we start from the fixed point and pass along a straight line until we reach boundary of some of these two polygons.
-If the fixed point is inside the two bodies, then clearly no intersection of the boundaries would appear.
-Now consider the case where the fixed point lies outside the bodies.
-Under this condition, in the drawing procedure rays emanate from the fixed point to each direction.
-Informally, this can be interpreted as a radar which is scanning the fixed point's neighborhood.
-In such a ``radar-like strategy,'' on each ray points are placed/reached of the boundaries of the convex bodies in the following order:
+The Banach theorem implies that such a mapping has a fixed point $f$ (note that we do not need an efficient algorithm to find one).
+If $f$ is inside the two bodies, then $A$ lies entirely inside $B$ and therefore $A$ and $B$ are in a pseudodisk relation.
+If $f$ lies on the common boundary of $A$ and $B$, then the boundaries of $A$ and $B$ share either one or infinitely many points, which contradicts the condition that $A$ and $B$ are in general position.

-\begin{enumerate} \item The start-point of the smaller body; \item The start-point of the bigger body or the endpoint of the smaller body; \item The second from the previous point, i.e., again, the start-point of the bigger body or the endpoint of the smaller body; \item Endpoint of the bigger body. \end{enumerate}